Will-Griffin/admin-wiki/Onboarding/Service_API_Certification.md

       ,[IsSyncFault]
       ,[LastModified]
-  FROM [BAMPrimaryImport].[dbo].[bam_CSMessageReceive_AllInstances] with (nolock) where sendername not like '%ACME5%' and IsSyncFault = 0
-  order by startTime desc
+  FROM [BAMPrimaryImport].[dbo].[bam_CSMessageReceive_AllInstances] with (nolock) where sendername like '%Provider Name%' and IsSyncFault = 0 order by startTime desc